How to appeal a newly qualified teacher induction decision. Also includes how to attend an induction appeal hearing as an observer.

 For independent schools, including academies and free schools, the appropriate body can also be the Independent Schools Teacher Induction Panel.

-You can appeal to the National College for Teaching and Leadership (NCTL), which acts on behalf of the Secretary of State for Education, if you:
+You can appeal to the Teaching Regulation Agency (TRA), which acts on behalf of the Secretary of State for Education, if you:

 - have failed your induction period